-Tract 5 has 106 AUM's (.166 AUM/Acre) and generates an annual income of \$1,388.60 equaling \$2.17/acre.
+The tract is currently leased for grazing.
+The parcel has a carrying capacity of 136 Animal Unit Months (.213 AUM/Acre) at the current rate of \$12.92/AUM is generating an income of \$1,757.12 per year or approximately \$2.75/acre.
 Based on the DNRC Annual Report for Fiscal Year 2018, the average income for the 4.1 million acres of grazing land was \$2.78/acre with an average productivity of .236 AUM/Acre.
-Therefore, these tracts are considered average to below average in productivity and producing average to below average revenue per acre.
-There is no indication the tracts, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.
-The tracts overall appear to have a lower than average potential for appreciation along with comparatively high administrative costs.
+Therefore, this tract is considered below average in productivity and producing average to below average revenue per acre.
+There is no indication the tract, if remaining in state ownership, would be used for purposes other than grazing and it is likely the future income would remain relatively stable.
+Overall, this parcel appears to have a lower than average potential for appreciation along with comparatively high administrative costs.

-An appraisal of the property values has not been completed to date.
+An appraisal of the property value has not been completed to date.
 Under DNRC rules, an appraisal would be conducted if preliminary approval to proceed is granted by the State Board of Land Commissioners.
-The Department is conducting a more detailed evaluation at this time in order to make a determination on whether to offer these tract for sale.
-The revenue generated from the sale of these parcels would be combined with other revenue in the Land Banking account to purchase replacement property for the benefit of the trust.
+The Department is conducting a more detailed evaluation currently to decide on whether to offer this tract for sale.
+The revenue generated from the sale of this parcel would be combined with other revenue in the Land Banking account to purchase replacement property for the benefit of the trust.
 It is anticipated the replacement property would have legal access and be adjacent to other trust lands which would provide greater management opportunities and income.
-If replacement property was not purchased prior to expiration of the statue, the revenue would be deposited in the permanent trust for investment
+If replacement property was not purchased prior to expiration of the statue, the revenue would be deposited in the permanent trust for investment.

-FA Checklist Prepared By: Name: Chris Pileski Date: 04-24-2019

-Title: Area Manager
+EA Checklist Prepared By: Name: Chris Pileski Date: 1-27-2020 Title: Area Manager